 The Day and Night Light sliders may seem to have strange values, but the lower the value the less blue light.
 These values will correspond to the color temperature values of the screen.

 K or Kelvins and is the default measure for color temperature.

-Light of 100 or 6500 K is no color changes and calibrated display.
+Light of 100% is no color changes and calibrated display.

 Day Temperature is the temperature of the display during the day.

 Night Temperature is the temperature of the display during the night.

 Iris determines if it’s day or night based on your location or on your system clock.
 Then it does gradual interpolation between the 2 values when the time is right.